-Reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the student's participation during their clinical experience.

-• Athletic Training Student

-o Students identified as an athletic training student performing duties at specific clinical sites as assigned by a member of the athletic training faculty.

-Clinical Experience

-o Activities that are related to the clinical requirements of the athletic training program.

-• Other Potentially Infectious Materials

-- o The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any bodily fluid that is visibly contaminated with blood, and all bodily fluids in situations where it is difficult or impossible to differentiate bodily fluids. - o Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and - HIV-containing cell or tissue cultures, organ cultures, and HIV or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV.
+- Bloodborne Pathogens - Pathogenic microorganisms that are present in human blood and can cause diseases in humans.
+These pathogens include, but are not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV). - Student Exposure - Reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the student's participation during their clinical experience. - Athletic Training Student - Students identified as an athletic training student performing duties at specific clinical sites as assigned by a member of the Athletic Training Faculty. - Clinical Experience - o Activities that are related to the clinical requirements of the Athletic Training Program. - Other Potentially Infectious Materials - The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any bodily fluid that is visibly contaminated with blood, and all bodily fluids in situations where it is difficult or impossible to differentiate bodily fluids. - o Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and - HIV-containing cell or tissue cultures, organ cultures, and HIV or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV. - Universal Precautions - A standardized approach to infection control where you treat all human blood and certain bodily fluids as if they are known to contain HIV, HBV, or other bloodborne pathogens.